 Things to Do in Wellington

 1. Take a hop-on hop-off bus tour.
-It’s one of my favorite ways to get a sense of a city when I have limited time.
+This is one of my favorite ways to get a sense of a place with limited time to spend.
 This one is in a minivan and will only take you 90 minutes if you stay on for the whole ride.

 2. Visit Zealandia.
 This urban wildlife sanctuary has a 500-year vision to restore the ecosystems in the Wellington valley to their pre-human state.
 The best way to experience New Zealand’s native forest is at twilight or at night (by torchlight) when you’re most likely to spot rare and endangered species here like glow worms and takahe.